ThomasBurleson/angularjs-gsTimelines/README.md

 ## Using Greensock (GSAP) Timelines

-Leverage the power of the Greensock Animation Platform (GSAP) and the timeline features provided in TimelineLite, we can implement choreographed animations.
+Leveraging the power of the Greensock Animation Platform (GSAP) and the timeline features provided in TimelineLite, we can implement choreographed animations.

 #### From Javascript to DSL